 The purpose of Math 145 is to develop in students an appreciation of and a sense of accomplishment in mathematics by exploring topics that they have likely not seen in high school and illustrating them with contemporary real-world applications.
 The course is intended for students majoring in liberal arts disciplines.
 The topics of the course may vary from semester to semester, but the topics covered most often are graph theory, social choice, coding, and symmetry.
+Students who have credit for MATH 151 may take MATH 145 only with permission of the Mathematics Department.
 3 credits.
 Fall and Spring.